Egypt: Names

-The ancient Egyptian name of the country was (𓆎 𓅓 𓏏𓊖) km.t, which means black land, likely referring to the fertile black soils of the Nile flood plains, distinct from the deshret (dšṛt), or "red land" of the desert.
-This name is commonly vocalised as Kemet, but was probably pronounced /[kuːmat]/ in ancient Egyptian.
-The name is realised as K(h)ēmə (ⲭⲏⲙⲓ, ⲕⲏⲙⲉ) in the Coptic stage of the Egyptian language, and appeared in early Greek as Χημία (Khēmía).
-Another name was tꜣ-mry "land of the riverbank".
-The names of Upper and Lower Egypt were Ta-Sheme'aw (tꜣ-šmꜥw) "sedgeland" and Ta-Mehew (tꜣ mḥw) "northland", respectively.

 History

 Prehistoric Egypt

 Clockwise: a Badarian mortuary figurine, a Naqada jar, a Naqada statuette of the goddess Bat, the Four dogs palette, the Gebel el-Arak Knife, and a Naqada diorite vase.

 Evidence of rock carvings along the Nile and in surrounding oases indicates early habitation.
 In the 10th millennium BCE, a culture of hunter-gatherers and fishers was replaced by a grain-grinding culture.
 Climate changes or overgrazing around 8000 BCE began to desiccate the pastoral lands of Egypt, forming the Sahara.
 Early tribal peoples migrated to the Nile River where they developed a settled agricultural economy and more centralised society.

 By about 6000 BCE, a Neolithic culture took root in the Nile Valley.
 During the Neolithic era, several predynastic cultures developed independently in Upper and Lower Egypt.
 The Badarian culture and the successor Naqada series are generally regarded as precursors to dynastic Egypt.
 The earliest known Lower Egyptian site, Merimda, predates the Badarian by about seven hundred years.
 Contemporaneous Lower Egyptian communities coexisted with their southern counterparts for more than two thousand years, remaining culturally distinct, but maintaining frequent contact through trade.
 The earliest known evidence of Egyptian hieroglyphic inscriptions appeared during the predynastic period on Naqada III pottery vessels, dated to about 3200 BCE.